dionyziz/aft-sib/index.md

 Please submit a detailed technical paper that describes a novel contribution to the theory or practice of blockchain interoperability and scalability science and engineering.

 * Please use Portable Document Format (.pdf).
-* You must use the [LIPIcs](https://www.dagstuhl.de/en/publishing/series/details/LIPIcs) format
+* We suggest the [LIPIcs](https://www.dagstuhl.de/en/publishing/series/details/LIPIcs) format.
-* Submissions are limited to twelve (12) pages, excluding appendices and references.
+* Submissions size is unlimited, but the reviewers are only required to read the first twelve pages; they can read additional material at their discretion.
 Appendices and references are unlimited.
 * Papers must be anonymized by omitting the author names in the pdf.
 Author names will be recorded in EasyChair but not displayed to the reviewers.
 * If you have any conflict of interest with a member of the program committee, please note it in the designated section of the EasyChair submission form.
-* All submissions may be automatically checked for conformance to these requirements.
-Failure to adhere to the page limit, formatting requirements, or anonymization are grounds for immediate rejection.
 * Appendices will be read at the reviewers' discretion.

 Papers presented at the workshop require the registration of at least one author of the accepted paper at the workshop by the regular deadline of September 2nd, 2024.